 - Alternatively, you might want to divide your member directory page into multiple sections.
-You might have an 'Europe' subheading followed by a table of members in the Europe category.
+You might have a 'Europe' subheading followed by a table of members in the Europe category.
 Then you could have an 'Asia' subheading and a table of members in the 'Asia' category.
 And so on.

-You can add tables containing members with a specific category, tag, taxonomy or custom field.
+You can add tables containing members with a specific category, tag, taxonomy, or custom field.
 (It's also possible to create tables with members who were added on a specific day, month or year but you're less likely to need this.)

 7. Test the member profile page

 By default, the member profile pages will use the same template as the standard blog posts in your theme.
-The exact content depends on the theme but probably includes the title, content, featured image, tags and categories.
-There may also be information you don't want such as date or author.
+The exact content depends on the theme but probably includes the title, content, featured image, tags, and categories.
+There may also be information you don't want such as the date or author.
 It definitely won't include any custom fields or taxonomies.

-Customising the member profile
+Customizing the member profile

 This is where it gets a bit tricky.
 If you're happy with the member profile page as it is, that's great.
 Your custom fields and taxonomies are listed in the member directory table so you may not need them on the individual member profile.
 If you've disabled the links to the member profile pages (see above), that's fine too.

 However, if you want to change the content or layout of your member profiles then this requires a bit more technical know-how.
-The only way to customise the member profile page is to create a new template for the custom post type in your theme or child theme.
+The only way to customize the member profile page is to create a new template for the custom post type in your theme or child theme.
 You then need to edit the code to make the required changes.

 This is beyond the scope of this introductory tutorial and if you're not comfortable editing code, I recommend posting a job on Codeable.
 Codeable is a well-known marketplace of tried and tested WordPress experts.
 It's a good place to find someone good for small jobs like this.
 Alternatively, the Advanced Custom Fields documentation includes instructions on adding custom fields and taxonomies to your template.